RAISE Program

 Program Eligibility

-Prospective students who wish to be considered for the RAISE program must complete an application and screening process to ensure that they are appropriate for the program and can meet all established program objectivesFinal candidate selection will be at the discretion of the Program Coordinator.
+Prospective students who wish to be considered for the RAISE program must complete an application and screening process to ensure that they are appropriate for the program and can meet all established program objectives.
+Final candidate selection will be at the discretion of the Program Coordinator.
 Please note that one’s admission into the program does not guarantee success.
 Program progression and individual student outcomes will be dictated by the student’s overall performance and ability to meet the established program goals.

-Appropriate candidates for the RAISE program are those who:
+Appropriate candidates for the RAISE program should:

-• Have a history of receiving special education services;
+• Have a history of receiving special education services

-• Have a documented intellectual disability;
+• Have a documented intellectual or developmental disability

-• Have reading, math, and written language skills at or above a third-grade level;
+• Have reading, math, and written language skills at or above a third-grade level

 Support Services